-Are you interested in?
-The impact of digital forms of communication on social relations Inequality in society Patterns and trends in relation to social class Critical theories such as Feminism and Marxism
+Understanding and explaining the causes of inequality The impact of digital forms of communication on social relations Inequality in society Patterns and trends in relation to social class Critical theories such as Feminism and Marxism

 Politics, Criminal Justice, Business, Education, Law, Psychology, Social Policy, International Relations, Anthropology and Sociology.
 A qualification in Sociology is relevant to many careers from those such as social work, nursing, medicine, policing, civil service, journalism, marketing, advertising, public relations, law, teaching and management.